csc-training/geocomputing_course/materials/supercomputing.md

 * **Good documentation, examples for spatial data analysis**
 * **CSC specialist support**
 * **Free of charge for open science** at Finnish universities and research institutes.

+## How to use supercomputers?
 ### Graphical tools -> scripts
 ![](./images/gui_script.png)

-* Supercomputers have some support for working with graphical tools
-* GIS tools have often weak support for parallization
 * **Main work is done with scripts**
+* Also graphical tools available on supercomputers, but mainly for viewing input and output files
+* Many graphical tools also have scripting options, see [GIS tools](software.md) for more info.
+* Scripts also increase reproducibility of your work

+### Faster computing
+* Running most common GIS scripts will be as fast on supercomputer as on laptop
+* To speed up use **parallel computing** OR GPUs.
+ * Most GIS-tools have no GPU-support, so the main option is to use parallel computing
+ * Deep learning libraries run much faster on GPU.

+#### Parallel computing
+* GIS tools have often weak built-in support for parallization
 * Scripts can make analysis parallel
-* Scripts also increase reproducibility of your work
+* Running a single core tool/script on many cores will not help

 :::{admonition} Embarrassingly parallel analyses
 :class: note